CDCgov/phdi/containers/fhir-converter/description.md

 ### Using the Microsoft FHIR Converter

 Two examples have been provided below of using the FHIR Converter via the `dotnet run` function.
 Please note that `--` is used to deliminate between arguments that should be passed to `dotnet` as opposed arguments that `dotnet` should be pass to the application, in this case the FHIR Converter, that it is  being used to run.
-Additionaly, the `-p` option is only required when not calling `dotnet run` from the `FHIR-Converter/src/Health.Fhir.Liquid.Converter.Tool/` directory.
+Additionally, the `-p` option is only required when not calling `dotnet run` from the `FHIR-Converter/src/Health.Fhir.Liquid.Converter.Tool/` directory.
 For additional information on `dotnet run` please refer to [this documentation from Microsoft](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run).

 #### Message in File to FHIR
 The following command can be used to convert a message from a file to FHIR.